xamantra/momentum/docs/quick-start.md

     dependencies:
       momentum: ^1.1.6
     ```
-    It is not recommended to use the one from github because the changes there are subject to breaking changes on future pushes to the repository.
+    It is not recommended to use the one from GitHub because the changes there are subject to breaking changes on future pushes to the repository.

-2. You can install this package from the *command line*:
+2. You can install this package from the *command-line*:
     ```bash
     flutter pub get
     ```